ietf-ivy-wg/network-inventory-yang/draft-y3bp-network-inventory-yang.md

   Following terms are used for the representation of the hierarchies in the network inventory.

+  Network Inventory:

+  > a collection of data for network devices and their components managed by a specific management system.

   Network Element:

-  > a device installed on one or several chassis and can afford some specific transmission function independently.
+  > a manageable network entity that contains hardware and software units, e.g. a network device installed on one or several chassis

   Chassis: